 I do not have cod fish.
 What else can I use?

-Luckily, there are a bunch of options out there if you cannot find cod.
-Haddock, black cod, pollack, stripped bass, Mahi Mahi, Grouper are all good ones.
+Luckily, there are many options out there if you cannot find cod.
+Haddock, black cod, pollack, striped bass, Mahi Mahi, and Grouper are all good.

-A glass of white wine would go well with this dish and you can also serve it over rice, if you prefer, or just with a piece of your favorite bread.
-You can make this wonderful no knead bread!
+A glass of white wine would go well with this dish, and you can also serve it over rice, if you prefer, or just with a piece of your favorite bread.
+You can make this excellent no-knead bread!